-Spilled milk, hangnails and jerks who insist on passing on the right are going to happen.
+Spilled milk, hangnails and a-holes in traffic who pass on the right are still going to happen.
 A great self-care routine doesn't mean that the ugly bits of life aren't going to crop up and cause fusses and hassles.

 You finally get everyone lined up with their reports and permission slips, grab your purse, and find, upon reaching the car, that you've got a flat tire.
 In your hyper-stressed state, you begin to cry.
 Child notes this and completely loses it while spouse gets frustrated and grumpy at your tears.

 Meditation and self-care will not stop the irritants of life; this is not about creating any form of Nirvana.
-What a steady habit of self-care will change is just you.
-Your ability to handle stress, to solve problems and to see problems as detours instead of roadblocks.
+What a steady habit of self-care will change is YOU... and your ability to handle stress, to solve problems and see them as detours instead of roadblocks.

-Keep working on your morning routine, tweaking it as needed.
-Get a journal, change the time of your alarm, and start your morning off right.
+Keep working on your self-care daily routine, tweaking it as needed.
 Whether you journal in the morning, enjoy some quiet time with your cup of coffee, or watch the news to get your brain more alert before leaving the house, this can help a lot with the rest of your day.

 1. Allen, David.
 (2015).
 Getting Things Done: The Art of Stress-Free Productivity.
 Penguin Books, NY.